sitevision/envision/packages/envision-docs/src/pages/components/image-slider.md

 `swipe = false` Will disable swipe functionallity on mobile devices.

+`i18n` _'sv'_ | _'en'_ | _{ add, no_results, remove_button, clear_button }_

+-  Available since 2022.06.1.
+Translation of previous and next buttons.
+Use predefined strings for swedish or english or write your own translation.
+Default is 'sv' or 'en' depending on HTML lang attribute.

 ## Methods

 Initialize the imageSlider with an optional `object` and starts cycling through slides.